Maithanhceu/Maithanhceu/README.md

 ### Fun Fact

 - Did you know that one of my hobbies is ceramics?
 I'm particularly interested in hand-building and recreating objects I've lost throughout my life.
-One day, I aspire to showcase pieces inspired by the items I lost during Hurricane Katrina when I was nine.
+One day, I plan to showcase pieces inspired by the items I lost during Hurricane Katrina when I was nine.